Think-A-Move/SPEAR-SDK-Java-Linux/SpearSdkExample/README.md

 To change Execution Environment to use Oracle JRE in Eclipse if it was already setup with OpenJDK

-1. Eclipse -> Preferences -> Java -> Installed JRE
+1. Click Window -> Preferences -> Java -> Installed JREs
 2. Click Add
 3. Add Oracle JRE path (“/usr/lib/jvm/java-8-oracle”)
-4. Right click the project -> Properties -> Java Build Path -> Libraries -> Select JRE System Library -> Click Edit and update Execution Environment to be Oracle JRE
+4. Right click the SpearSdkExample project -> Properties -> Java Build Path

-## Add SpearSdk Dependency:

-### On Linux:

-1. Add new SpearSdk-<version>.jar to SpearSdkExample/lib folder
-2. Right-click on the SpearSdkExample project in Eclipse
-3. Choose Properties
-4. Select Java Build Path from the left pan
-5. Select the Libraries tab from the right pan
-6. Click Add JARs...
-7. Select SpearSdkExample -> lib -> SpearSdk-<version>.jar from the JAR Selection widow.
-8. Select OK
-9. Select the old SpearSdk jar file in the Libraries tab
-10. Click the Remove button
-11. Click Apply
-12. Click OK
+5. Click Libraries -> Select JRE System Library
+6. Click Edit and update Execution Environment to be Oracle JRE

 ## Build in Eclipse: